homermultitext/hmt-docs/vm/config-github.md

     git config --global core.editor "atom --wait"

 As an aside, atom runs on pretty much any operating system.
-If you'd to install it on your own computer as well, you can download it from <https://atom.io/>.
+If you'd like to install it on your own computer as well, you can download it from <https://atom.io/>.